 Get The Latest News!

 Don't miss our top stories and need-to-know news everyday in your inbox.

 The showy flowers of native plants provide nectar and pollen to butterflies, bees, and hummingbirds throughout the growing season.
-In spring, songbirds feed their babies the insects collected from the native plants in your yard.
+In spring, songbirds feed their hatchlings insects collected from the native plants in your yard.
 After native plants have bloomed, birds and other wildlife rely on the seeds of native plants as a source of food in the fall and winter months.